 Kitchen Cabinets and Countertops Makeover

 New kitchen cabinets and countertops are a fantastic way to add a new dynamic to your kitchen.
-Steve Watson and his Don't Sweat It team of pros show you how.
+Steve Watson and his Don't Sweat It team show you how.

 Materials and Tools:

 kitchen cabinet order (homeowner preference)

 box 3" decking screws (silver/grey)

 box finish washers